"Come, follow me," Jesus said, "and I will make you fishers of men." -Matthew 4:19

 Protodeacon Peter and his wife Tanya live in Oakton, Virginia.
 They have three children, Matthew, Juliana and Kyra, and eight grandchildren, residing in Denver CO, Minneapolis MN, and London, England.

-Subdeacons Eugene Ephraim Huang, Nicholas Dujmovic, and Nicholas Jones
+Subdeacons Eugene Ephraim Huang, Nicholas Dujmovic, Nicholas Jones, and Marion Maxim.

-Subdeacons Eugene Huang, Nicholas Dujumovic, and Nicholas Jones assist in training the altar servers and attend to the needs of our Bishop when he is present in our services.
+Subdeacons Eugene Huang, Nicholas Dujumovic, Nicholas Jones, and Marion Maxim assist in training the altar servers and attend to the needs of our Bishop when he is present in our services.
 Subdeacons Eugene Huang and Nicholas Jones lead the chanting for our Saturday and Wednesday evening Vespers services, as well.

 Our Tonsured Readers: